Flipster

 Inflationary And Deflationary Cryptocurrency: What Do They Mean

 Let’s first take a look at what defines an inflationary and deflationary cryptocurrency.
-In this article, we will use cryptocurrency and token interchangeably for simplicity sake.
+In this article, we will use cryptocurrency and token interchangeably for simplicity's sake.

 A deflationary cryptocurrency, on the other hand, is one where there is a decreasing number of tokens in circulation over time.
 This typically happens when the burn rate of the crypto outstrips its issuance rate thus leading to a decrease in the net supply of the crypto.
-This makes the crypto deflationary in nature.
+This makes the crypto deflationary.

 One reason why investors pay attention to whether a cryptocurrency is inflationary or deflationary is because it can affect the price of the crypto.
 To understand why this is so, we have to go back to Economics 101.
 Based on supply and demand, when there is an increase in the supply of the crypto, the price of the crypto will drop, assuming all else remains constant.